-To extend your Helping Hand and become a volunteer, or to simply learn more, please visit:
+To extend your helping hand and become a volunteer, or to simply learn more:

 Each collegiate brother needs a mentor who has experienced life in all its challenges and achievements.
 Not only are mentors critical to the advancement of a young man's career, they are a requirement to become a Resolute Man, the Fraternity's premiere 4-year member development experience.

-To extend your Helping Hand and begin the first steps of becoming a mentor please visit:
+To extend your Helping Hand and begin the first steps of becoming a mentor:

 Each year, The Foundation Chapter provides our collegians with leadership training they may never receive elsewhere.
 They also provide scholarships to help assist with financial hardships while the cost of higher education continues to rise.
 The Foundation Chapter annually provides over $400,000 in scholarships!

-To extend your Helping Hand, make your own tax-deductible gift in support of our brothers by visiting:
+To extend your Helping Hand, make your own tax-deductible gift in support of our brothers: